silenNH/Twitter_Sentiment_Analysis/README.md

  Stream TO_INFLUX_AVRO created and running.
 Created by query with query ID: CSAS_TO_INFLUX_AVRO_4
 ```

-The KSQLDB-Server can create a Kaka-Connector to the InfluxDb as well
+The KSQLDB-Server can create a Kaka-Connector to the InfluxDb as well.
 Check whether the connector is active:
 ```bash
 sudo docker exec -it ksqldb-server ksql

 SHOW CONNECTORS;
 ```
 The Output should look like:
 ```bash
 Connector Name        | Type | Class